Table of Contents:

 - Unpasteurized milk, cheese, and fruit juice — Raw milk and unpasteurized cheese can contain harmful bacteria.
 Stick with pasteurized options of all of these.

 - Alcohol — Pregnant women are advised to completely avoid drinking alcohol, as it increases the risk of miscarriage and stillbirth.

-- Processed junk foods — Processed junk food is generally low in nutrients and high in calories, sugar, and added fat.
+- Processed foods — Processed food is generally low in nutrients and high in calories, sugar, and added fat.
 You may have heard you’re eating for two, but you do not need twice your normal calories.
 Adding about 350-500 extra calories per day during the second and third trimesters is sufficient.
-Those calories should come from good foods, not garbage.

 WHAT CAN I DO IF I EXPERIENCE MORNING SICKNESS?